 According to the rules of ISO/IEC 13239:1997, the range of the address field may be extended by use of the EA bit.
 When the EA bit is set to 1 in an octet, it signifies that this octet is the last octet of the address field.
 When the EA bit is set to 0, it signifies that another octet of the address field follows.
-In this Specification there is only one address octet so the EA bit is always set to 1.
-Note that future amendments to this Specification may extend the address field and use the EA bit.
+In the present document there is only one address octet so the EA bit is always set to 1.
+Note that future amendments to the present document may extend the address field and use the EA bit.